Luca96/android-face-landmarks/README.md

 ## Models
 The models used by the Dlib landmark detector can be downloaded directly inside the app, otherwise they can be found [here](https://github.com/davisking/dlib-models) and [here](https://github.com/Luca96/dlib-minified-models/tree/master/face_landmarks).

+## Usage:
+1. First `clone` the repository.
+2. Before importing the project into AndroidStudio there's a __little editing__ to do:
+   * Open the `app/CMakeLists.txt`
+   * Then, __replace__ with your path the variables **PROJECT_PATH** and **OPENCV_PATH**.
+3. Now the project is ready to be imported into AndroidStudio.

+## Building Dlib from Scratch
+If you want to build the latest Dlib release with custom optimization and ABIs, you can follow the instructions available [here](https://github.com/Luca96/dlib-for-android).
+Otherwise, you can continue with the ones that I'd already prebuilt.